Istanbul Cemeteries

 These are just some of the stories you can glean from Istanbul cemeteries.
 If you share my passion, you’ll want to check out the following.

-You’ll find information on the Haydarpaşa cemetery on the Asian side of the city in my guide as well.
+My favourite out of all the Istanbul cemeteries is Haydarpaşa cemetery on the Asian side of the city.
+You’ll find all you need to know about it, including how to get there in my guide as well.

 I hope you’ve enjoyed this short look at Istanbul cemeteries and the city’s lived history, so to speak.
 If cemeteries speak to you too, there are more than 560 of them dotted around the city.
 I’m sure you’ll come across at least one next time you go exploring.
 Iyi geziler!